WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week06/index.md

 ---

-# More with dashboards & Map Viz
+# More with dashboards & Map Viz -- BE SURE TO WATCH PRE-CLASS VIDEO

 We will start thinking about maps & map projection, both in `bqplot` and `matplotlib`.
 We'll start this week with building dashboards of mappable data.